Start generating business ideas with the Wix Business Launcher →

 Starting a business in Missouri requires registering and obtaining the necessary licenses and permits.
 The steps to register a business in Missouri include:

 Specific requirements may vary depending on your business type, so it's a good idea to check with the appropriate government agency to make sure you check all the boxes.
-Or with with a third party expert such as Legal Zoom.
+Or with a third-party expert such as Legal Zoom.

 06. Secure business funding